Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 Since prevention is better than a cure, it pays to work on giving the immune system all the help it can get.

-Especially this time of year, current events and time indoors spent around other people.
-Your immune system is constantly being exposed to harmful bacteria, new pathogens, and carcinogens from every direction.
+Our bodies and immune systems are constantly being exposed to bacteria, germs, pathogens, and carcinogens from every direction.

-Therefore, let’s dive into immune health and how to boost your immune system so you can not only stay healthy, but also keep working towards your goals!
+Therefore, let’s dive into immune health and how to strengthen/boost your immune system so you can not only stay healthy, but also keep working towards your goals!

 Immune means to be protected.
 So a system in the body that helps fight off sickness is called the immune system (protective system).